Churchill War Rooms: Abandonment and preservation

-After the end of the war, the Cabinet War Rooms became redundant and were abandoned.
+On 15 August 1945, Japan surrendered, bringing an end to the war.
+The following day, the lights in the Map Room were simply turned off and the staff vacated their offices.
+Several were cleared and used for other purposes, but the Cabinet Room, Map Room, Transatlantic Telephone Room and Churchill's bedroom were preserved for their historic value.

 Their maintenance became the responsibility of the Ministry of Works.
 In March 1948 the question of public access to the War Rooms was raised in Parliament and the Minister responsible, Charles Key MP, considered that 'it would not be practicable to throw open for inspection by the general public accommodation which forms part of an office where confidential work is carried on'.
 Even so, a tour was organised for journalists on 17 March, with members of the press being welcomed by Lord Ismay and shown around the Rooms by their custodian, Mr. George Rance.

-While the Rooms were not open to the general public, they could be accessed by appointment, with access being restricted to small groups.
+While the Rooms were not open to the general public, they could be visited by appointment, with access being restricted to small groups.
 Even so, by the 1970s (with responsibility for the Rooms having passed to the Department for the Environment in 1975) tens of thousands of requests to visit the Rooms were being received every year, of which only 5,000 were successful.
 Meanwhile, the atmospheric conditions of the site, being dry and dusty, were having a detrimental effect on the rooms' furnishings and historic maps and other documents.
 The prospect was raised of decanting the contents of the Rooms to an established museum, with the National Army Museum and Imperial War Museum being suggested as candidates.
 In the event, £7,000 was secured to conserve the material in situ.